metafates/mangal/README.md

 # mangal.toml

 [downloader]
+# Default source to use
+# Will prompt to choose if empty
+default_source = ''

 # Name template of the downloaded chapters
 # Available variables:
 # {index}        - index of the chapters